shyhihihi/MERCI/README.md

 -f /UCSC/hg38/Sequence/WholeGenomeFasta/genome.fa
 ```

-### Example of calling mtSNV from a single cell RNA-seq data derived form smart-seq2 protocol (same for bulk RNA-seq data):
+### Example of calling mtSNV from single cell RNA-seq data with smart-seq2 protocol:
-**the sample id is X, and fastq file is aligned using STAR to the hg38 human reference genome.
+**Assume the sample id is X, and fastq file is aligned using STAR to the hg38 human reference genome.
 The path of alignment .bam file /X/alignment/X.out.bam.
 The path of fasta file is: /GRCh38/Homo_sapiens.GRCh38.dna.primary_assembly.fa**

 ```
 python MERCI-mtSNP.py -D smart-seq2 \